 Over 14 million of us watched Sir David Attenborough’s “Blue Planet II”, which revealed the impact waste is having on our seas and wildlife.
 Hugh Fearnley-Whittingstall’s “War on Plastic” found UK plastic waste abandoned all the way in Malaysia.

-As a member of the Environmental Audit Committee, on which the Minister served at the time when we had the inquiry, we heard from groups in countries such as Vietnam, Cambodia and Thailand that they had UK plastic on their shores.
+As a member of the Environmental Audit Committee, on which the Minister served when we had the inquiry, we heard from groups in countries such as Vietnam, Cambodia and Thailand that they had UK plastic on their shores.
 Is it not time that we stopped exporting plastic waste and reprocessed it all here in the United Kingdom?

 My hon.
 Friend makes a powerful point, which I am about to amplify.
 He is absolutely right that we have international responsibilities.
-As the public watched, listened and participated, it so grabbed society’s consciousness that a constituent wrote to me saying that there should be “regular showings and reshowings” of those programmes, as they are so convincing and powerful.
+As the public watched, listened and participated, that so grabbed society’s consciousness that a constituent wrote to me saying that there should be “regular showings and reshowings” of those programmes, as they are so convincing and powerful.
 I suspect in Cambridge they are rewatched on a regular basis already.

 Attenborough calls plastic waste an “unfolding catastrophe”, and, sadly, the evidence backs that up.
 A report from charities Tearfund, Fauna and Flora International, and WasteAid has warned of a public health emergency, claiming that between 400,000 and 1 million people die each year because of preventable diseases linked to mismanaged plastic waste in developing countries.
 These diseases include diarrhoea, malaria and cancer, all of which researchers have linked to plastic waste building up near people’s homes or being burned, which can result in damaging fumes.